AnalogJ/thesparktree-blog/_posts/2021-04-26-cron-in-docker.md

 make assumptions about the runtime environment (process environmental variables, etc).
 The way `cron` enforces this is by starting each job with a custom environment, using an implementation specific environmental variables file (usually `/etc/environment`)

-Since environmental variables a common configuration mechanism for Docker containers, we need a way to ensure the current Docker container environment is passed into the cron sub-processes.
-The best way to do this is just creating a custom entrypoint script, before starting `cron` in the foreground.
+Since using environmental variables is a common configuration mechanism for Docker containers, we need a way to ensure the current
+Docker container environment is passed into the cron sub-processes.
+The best way to do this is by creating a custom entrypoint script which dumps the environment to the `cron` environment file, before starting `cron` in the foreground.

 Create the following `/entrypoint.sh` script in your Docker image.